jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d708c9a066dac7142a6d79d
+id: 5d708dd7066dac7142a6d79e
-title: Part 75
+title: Part 76
 challengeType: 0
-dashedName: part-75
+dashedName: part-76
 ---

 # --description--

-Add an `else` statement on the end of the outer `if` statement.
-Inside the `else` statement, set `text.innerText` to "You already have the most powerful weapon!".
+Once a player has the most powerful weapon, we'll give them the ability to sell their older weapons back.
+In the else statement, set `button2.innerText` to equal "Sell weapon for 15 gold".
+Also, set `button2.onclick` to the function name `sellWeapon`.

 # --hints--